knative/eventing/docs/spec/channel.md

 #### Annotation Requirements

-Each instantiated Channel (ie, CO) must have an annotation indicating which version of the `Channelable` duck type it conforms to.
+Each instantiated Channel (ie, CO) SHOULD have an annotation indicating which version of the `Channelable` duck type it conforms to.
 We currently have two versions:

 1. [v1alpha1](https://github.com/knative/eventing/blob/master/pkg/apis/duck/v1alpha1/channelable_types.go)